SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-29-cops-and-santa.md

 Here at Chez Weekend, there's a rumor that on Christmas Eve, even Santa got pulled over by the cops?!

-But it's ok, because they had [Probable Claus](https://en.wikipedia.org/wiki/Probable_cause).
+But it's ok, because the cops had [Probable Claus](https://en.wikipedia.org/wiki/Probable_cause).

 ---